10 Masterful Email Marketing Campaign Examples

 Promotional email

-This differs from a retention email, though, as it’s sent to your entire email list, not just the customers you’re hoping to retain.
+This differs from a retention email in that it's sent to your entire email list or the segment interested in this specific promotion, not just the customers you're hoping to retain.

 Cart abandonment email